Two Way Table Probability

 Beyond Basic Calculations: More Complex Scenarios

 Two-way tables can be used to analyze data with more than two categories for each variable.
+Worth adding: the table would expand to include more rows and columns, but the fundamental concepts of joint, marginal, and conditional probabilities still apply.
 The principles remain the same, but the calculations become slightly more involved.
-For instance, consider adding another subject like English to the survey.
-The table would expand to include more rows and columns, but the fundamental concepts of joint, marginal, and conditional probabilities still apply.
+As an example, consider adding another subject like English to the survey.
 You simply need to adjust the calculations to reflect the larger data set.

 Applications of Two-Way Tables